theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 * I am still adding to the knowledge
 * Open to suggestions. to your observations and to your questions

+### Call to action

+I hope you look at architecture in new ways.

+Buildings can speak to you if you listen.

+Even brutalist buildings can speak to you.

 ### Closing

 If you agree with me that you have been in a building with roses everywhere and that the rose is a symbol of love and caring.